Popular Tourist Spots, Best Activities to do, and Places to Visit in Daejeon

-Clasped by stunning low-lying hills, Daecheong Dam is a great spot for some scenic walk or drive away from the city.
+Clasped by stunning low-lying hills, Daecheong Dam is an excellent spot for some scenic walk or drive away from the city.
 The observatory station by the Palgakjeong Service Area allows visitors to enjoy the views of the water.

-On the left of the dam is the Water Culture Center, where you can find an aquarium and learn about the construction of the dam.
+On the left of the dam is the Water Culture Center, where you can find an aquarium and learn about the dam’s construction.